Second French Plan for Open Science

 - Implement a scheme for widespread collective licenses to permit the use of images protected by copyright in open access scientific publications, under a non-profit structure (article 28 of the Research Programming Law)

-Our aim is to ensure that the data produced by French public research be progressively structured to conform to the FAIR principles (Findable, Accessible, Interoperable, Reusable), be safely preserved and, wherever possible, open to all.
+Our aim is to ensure that the data produced by French public research is progressively structured to conform to the FAIR principles (Findable, Accessible, Interoperable, Reusable), safely preserved and, wherever possible, open to all.

 The obligation to open up public research data, required in the Digital Republic Act of 2016, should now be enacted in scientific practice with the help of appropriate infrastructures and support services.
 This obligation is limited by legitimate exceptions as defined by the law.
 For example, exceptions can be made for professional confidentiality, industrial and trade secrets, personal data and copyright-protected content.
 In these cases, data sharing practices should still be encouraged by defining the procedures to follow.

-In order to implement the national policy on data, algorithms and source code as requested by the prime minister See the prime minister’s circular of April 27, 2021, a data, algorithms and source code ministerial governor will mediate a network of governors working in the executive team of the higher education and research institutions.
+In order to implement the national policy on data, algorithms and source code as requested by the Prime Minister, a national Chief Data Officer will mediate a network of similar Chief Officers working in the executive team of the higher education and research institutions.
 Through their coordinated actions, the data, source code and algorithms from French public research will be preserved, referenced, described and promoted under open licenses.

 Recherche Data Gouv, a federated national platform for research data, will be created to include all research fields in the active practice of producing open data.
 Recherche Data Gouv will provide a multidisciplinary data repository to complement the national and European infrastructures already used by some scientific disciplines.
 It will offer a catalogue that signposts users to data hosted on other trustworthy sites, and when finished, it will provide a single location to promote visibility for all French research data.
-The repository and catalogue will be entrusted to INRAE with support from other research performing organisations and will serve the national scientific community as a whole.
-To support and advise researchers throughout the data lifecycle, ‘data workshops’ will be organised across the country involving a wide range of professional.
-Thematic reference centres will conceive of and issue repositories and best practices, organised thematically and by discipline.
-Recherche Data Gouv is founded on a shared governance by stakeholders in French higher education and research, and will guarantee that the scientific community retains sovereignty over the data it produces.
+The repository and catalogue will be entrusted to INRAE with support from universities and other research performing organisations and will serve the national scientific community as a whole.
+To support and advise researchers throughout the data lifecycle, ‘data workshops’ will be organised across the country involving a wide range of professions.
+Thematic reference centres will conceive and issue repositories and best practices for research fields or disciplines.
+Recherche Data Gouv is founded on shared governance by stakeholders in French higher education and research, and will guarantee that the scientific community retains sovereignty over the data it produces.

-France will continue to provide support for the Research Data Alliance (RDA), an international network that defines good practices in the domain of research data.
+France will continue to provide support for the Research Data Alliance (RDA), an international network that defines best practices in the domain of research data.

 4. Implement the obligation to disseminate publicly funded research data.